 My daughter and I began a blog and a YouTube channel at the same time.
 She has been faithful to her YouTube channel all of these years, while her blog was shut down the first month.
 It wasn’t her thing.
 Me, on the other hand, while I love filming…editing and all come more difficult and I love to write, so no matter how tempted I am at times to stop, I CAN’T. I love designing graphics which is blogging.
 I love affiliate marketing which is blogging.
 I love writing to help others which is blogging, so I can’t stop regardless of the return, I just love it.

 The Very First Thing You Need

-When you grow BIG, however, you will want to move to a hosting site that can handle your larger numbers.
-I recently moved over to Flywheel.
+If you work with a web designer as I did on this blog, I had to move to a hosting site that worked for her design and our collaboration.
+The hosting site for Your Home Your Happy Place is Flywheel.
 I know I had great support as I started with them.
 They also offer FREE migration (moving your blog from your current host).
 That is a huge headache you don’t have to manage yourself.

 I had a blog several years ago and I used a free theme offered at wordpress.org.
 It was fine.
 However, I would visit other blogs and just think WOW!
 How did they do that?
 Where did they get that awesome title banner?
 Well, after lots of research I found there are some great sites that offer some really awesome themes and now I think my site looks amazing too!

 Using some e-books, I learned things about Themes which are the templates that your words sit in.
 I started reading about Parent Themes and Child Themes…yes, it was like another language.
 But here is what it means.
 A Parent Theme is like a Dress Form and the Child Theme is the Dress you place on it!
 So to understand it completely, you need to realize that the dress cannot be used without the form to hang it on.
 So make sure you purchase the Parent Theme first!